Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, reflecting a modest risk of exploitation.
+The EPSS score is less than 1%, indicating a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
 Because the issue is triggered by a crafted HTML page, an attacker can host or send such a page to a victim who is using an unpatched Chrome version, making the attack vector remote through normal web traffic.
-The CVSS rating was Low, so while exploitation is feasible, the likelihood of widespread impact is low unless combined with other malicious payloads.
+The CVSS rating is 8.8, indicating a high severity, so while exploitation is feasible, the likelihood of widespread impact is higher than previously assumed unless mitigated.

 OpenCVE Enrichment